jenkinsci/job-dsl-plugin/README.md

 Head over to [Stack Overflow](https://stackoverflow.com/questions/tagged/jenkins-job-dsl) or the [mailing list](https://groups.google.com/d/forum/job-dsl-plugin) to get help.

-Use the [Issue Tracker](https://issues.jenkins-ci.org/secure/Dashboard.jspa?selectPageId=15341) for reporting bugs and making feature requests.
-Select the `job-dsl-plugin` component when searching or creating issues.
+Use the [Issue Tracker](https://github.com/jenkinsci/job-dsl-plugin/issues) for reporting bugs and making feature requests.

 You can actively help to improve Job DSL by contributing code, documentation and tests or by reviewing and testing upcoming changes on [GitHub](https://github.com/jenkinsci/job-dsl-plugin).
 Start by reading the